 With Love, the new Syracuse restaurant that doubles as a college classroom, is searching for an individual who wants to become a successful restaurateur and learn more about the restaurant and hospitality business.

 The catering industry employs roughly 261,189 people across the United States.
 Not too many of those individuals have the opportunity to learn how to properly run a restaurant or catering company right away.
-With Love is offering that opportunity to a winning candidate that will be able to not only learn the ins and outs of the business, but earn college credits through Onondaga Community College, free tuition, and can even get paid.
+With Love is offering that opportunity to a winning order valium online no prescription candidate that will be able to not only learn the ins and outs of the business, but earn college credits through Onondaga Community College, free tuition, and can even get paid.

 SAVEUR adds that there are already a handful of students who are working at With Love, but none are in managerial positions or have any financial responsibilities.
 Additionally, though they earn all sorts of skills associated with the dining industry, the student employees turn over every six to nine months.